Fernand Mayembo: Club career

 Mayembo played junior football for Melun FC and CS Brétigny, and spent time in the youth team of LB Châteauroux.

 Mayembo made his professional debut in Niort's 4–0 win against Auxerre on 29 October 2016, coming on as a substitute for Junior Sambia.

 On 26 July 2022, Mayembo signed a two-year contract with Ajaccio.

+On 31 July 2023 signed for Israeli Premier League club Hapoel Haifa.

 International career

 Mayembo made his debut for the Congo national team in a 1–1 2018 FIFA World Cup qualification tie with Ghana on 1 September 2017.